Gérard Depardieu

-Gérard Xavier Marcel Depardieu (/ˈdɛpɑːrdjɜː, ˌdɛpɑːrˈdjɜː/, /-ˈdjʌ, ˌdeɪpɑːrˈdjuː/, /fr/; born 27 December 1948) is a French actor.
-Considered an icon of French cinema in the same way as Jean Gabin and Alain Delon, he has completed over 250 films since 1967, most of which as a lead actor.
-He is also a film producer, businessman, vineyard owner, and occasional director and singer.
-Depardieu has worked with over 150 film directors including François Truffaut, Bertrand Blier, Maurice Pialat, Alain Resnais, Claude Chabrol, Ridley Scott, Peter Weir, Jean-Luc Godard, and Bernardo Bertolucci.
-He is the second highest-grossing actor in the history of French cinema behind Louis de Funès.
-His body of work also includes many television productions, several records and, as of 2025, 19 stage plays and 9 books.
-He is known for having portrayed numerous leading historical and fictitious figures including Cyrano de Bergerac, Georges Danton, Honoré de Balzac, Alexandre Dumas, Auguste Rodin, Christopher Columbus, Jean Valjean, Edmond Dantès, Porthos, commissioner Maigret, Joseph Stalin and Grigori Rasputin, as well as Obelix in four of the live action Asterix films.
+Gérard Xavier Marcel Depardieu (/ˈdɛpɑːrdjɜː, ˌdɛpɑːrˈdjɜː/, /ˌdeɪ-, -ˈdjʌ, -ˈd(j)uː/, /fr/; born 27 December 1948) is a French actor.
+Considered an icon of French cinema in the same way as Jean Gabin and Alain Delon, he has appeared in over 200 films since 1967, mostly in leading roles.
+Depardieu has worked with more than 150 film directors, including major filmmakers such as François Truffaut, Ridley Scott, Peter Weir and Bernardo Bertolucci.
+He is the second highest-grossing actor in the history of French cinema behind Louis de Funès, with roughly 60 of his films selling more than one million admissions in France.
+He has portrayed numerous well-known historical and fictitious figures including Cyrano de Bergerac, Georges Danton, Christopher Columbus, Jean Valjean, Edmond Dantès and Porthos, as well as Obelix in four of the live action Asterix films.
+Beyond acting, Depardieu is a film producer, businessman and vineyard owner.
+He has occasionally directed films and performed as a singer.
+His body of work includes extensive television productions, several records and, as of 2025, 19 stage plays and 9 books.

-Growing up in poverty in Châteauroux, central France, Depardieu had a difficult youth before settling in Paris where he became an actor.
-In 1974, he had his breakthrough role in Going Places, becoming an overnight star.
-Depardieu quickly established himself as a leading actor in European cinema and proved himself a versatile performer by appearing in a wide variety of productions, including drama, comedy, crime and avant-garde films.
-He has received acclaim for his performances in The Last Metro (1980), for which he won the César Award for Best Actor, in Police (1985), for which he won the Volpi Cup for Best Actor, Jean de Florette (1986), and Cyrano de Bergerac (1990), for which he won the Best Actor award at the Cannes Film Festival and his second César Award for Best Actor as well as garnering a nomination for the Academy Award for Best Actor.
-He started a Hollywood career with Green Card (1990), winning a Golden Globe Award, and later appeared in several big-budget English-language films, including 1492: Conquest of Paradise (1992), The Man in the Iron Mask (1998), and Life of Pi (2012).
+Growing up in poverty in Châteauroux, central France, Depardieu experienced a difficult youth and was a juvenile delinquent before settling in Paris, where he became an actor.
+His breakthrough came in 1974 with the film Going Places, which propelled him to overnight stardom.
+He quickly established himself as major figure in European cinema and demonstrated his versatility by appearing in a wide variety of films, spanning both mainstream and auteur productions.
+He has received acclaim for his performances in The Last Metro (1980), where he won the César Award for Best Actor, Police (1985), for which he won the Volpi Cup for Best Actor, Jean de Florette (1986), and Cyrano de Bergerac (1990), where he won the Best Actor award at the Cannes Film Festival and his second César Award for Best Actor as well as garnering a nomination for the Academy Award for Best Actor.
+He started a Hollywood career with Green Card (1990), winning a Golden Globe Award for Best Actor, and later appeared in several high-budget English-language films, including 1492: Conquest of Paradise (1992), The Man in the Iron Mask (1998), and Life of Pi (2012).

-Depardieu is a Chevalier of the Légion d'honneur and Chevalier of the Ordre national du Mérite.
-He was granted citizenship of Russia in January 2013 (officially adopted name in Жерар Ксавие Депардьё), and became a cultural ambassador of Montenegro during the same month.
+Besides his acting accolades, Depardieu has garnered many honors, including appointments as a Chevalier of the Légion d'honneur and the Ordre national du Mérite.
+He was granted citizenship of Russia in January 2013 (officially adopted name in Жерар Ксавие Депардьё).
 During the early 2010s, his tax exile in Russia and his support of Vladimir Putin caused controversy in France.